ACT History

 Danielle Zaveta

-The ACT Network has expanded extensively since it started in 2004.
-As you can see, what started with several small arrays has expanded to arrays covering large expanses along the Atlantic coast.
+The ACT Network has expanded extensively since it started in 2005.
+What started with several small arrays has expanded to arrays covering large expanses along the Atlantic coast.

-Not only have the number and extent of arrays increased, but the number of researchers involved in telemetry have increased from the start of ACT.
+Not only have the number of projects, receivers and extent of arrays increased, but the number of MATOS users has increased from 60 in 2020 to 161 in 2023.